 In the wake of the coronavirus pandemic, many Americans have experienced a reduction in the value of their retirement assets.
 While the values of many of those retirement accounts have rebounded during the second half of the year, most of these accounts are still in a position where considering a Roth conversion makes sense.

-“Right after the lockdowns started, when the stock market was falling, some people's IRAs dropped significantly," Chang said.
+“Right after the lockdowns started, when the stock market was falling, some people's IRAs dropped significantly," Van Atta said.
 “If your IRA value went from $1 million to $700,000, for instance, a Roth conversion may be a good idea.
 You could pay taxes on $700,000 and roll it into a Roth IRA.
 Then as your Roth IRA builds back up, it will grow tax free, and you won't owe any taxes on distributions."

 However if you didn't convert your IRA to a Roth while the market was collapsing, you may have already recovered the value in your IRA due to the quick turnaround in the stock market.

-“Nevertheless, a Roth conversion in 2020 may still provide some tax benefits in relation to possible upcoming tax law changes," Wolberg said.
-“For instance, if Joe Biden is elected president, he and the Democratic Party have proposed to increase the top tax bracket from 37% to 39.6% for taxable income greater than $400,000.
+“Nevertheless, a Roth conversion in 2020 may still have provided some tax benefits in relation to possible upcoming tax law changes," Wolberg said.
+“For instance, with Joe Biden elected president, he and the Democratic Party have proposed to increase the top tax bracket from 37% to 39.6% for taxable income greater than $400,000.
 If you fall into the highest tax bracket and you convert your traditional IRA to a Roth IRA in 2020, prior to any tax law changes in 2021, you may be able to save almost 3 percent in taxes that you may have to pay if you convert in 2021 or thereafter under a new tax system."

 It is important to note that people in the top tax bracket likely aren't the only ones who could benefit from a Roth conversion this year.